 Software

-The main risk of the software your company uses are its vulnerabilities, and the ease with which cybercriminals can exploit those vulnerabilities to infect your organization.
+The principal risks of your company’s software are its vulnerabilities and the ease with which cybercriminals can exploit them to infect your organization.

 Vulnerability scanners can help here by highlighting vulnerable software and pending security updates.
-Constantly updating your tools, along with enforcing shadow IT and legacy software policies, significantly reduces cybersecurity risks.
+Updating your tools and enforcing shadow IT and legacy software policies significantly reduces cybersecurity risks.

 Infrastructure

-No risk identification process can be complete without taking infrastructure risks into account.
-Physical access controls play a crucial role in mitigating unauthorized access to critical systems.
+The risk identification process can only be completed by considering infrastructure risks.
+Physical access controls are crucial in mitigating unauthorized access to critical systems.

 At the same time, natural disasters are specific threats that hinge upon local geographic factors.
 Business continuity and data security policies must be in place to prevent cyberattacks during these critical events.